 How Can I Limit My Liability?

-The limit of liability of our business to the client is placed at a cap of $200,000 under the law.
-This clause does not include:
+The limit of liability of our business to the client is capped at NZ$200,000.
+This clause does not apply to:

 Personal injury